 If this user were a Member, there would be an insurance policy.
 The widget would have to go through the proper workflow and be checked by another individual before being sent to the supplier.

 The scenarios above are hardly unique.
 The more people who have unrestricted access to your company’s IP, the more likely something can and will go wrong – even if your colleagues have the best of intentions.
-The best practice is never having more than two Admins per company (a primary and a backup).
+The best practice is never to have more than two Admins per company (a primary and a backup).

 Interested in learning more Onshape Tech Tips?
 You can review the most recent technical blogs here.